Search

 UPDATE 09/30/2018

 Although experiences vary by specialty, NSMA members are increasingly concerned about the MOC process.
 At the NSMA House of Delegates meeting in 2016, Delegates passed Resolution 2016-20 which expressed NSMA’s assent to the AMA policy principles on MOC.
-You can read the AMA policy principles HERE.
 Since 2016, State Medical Association Executive Directors, including NSMA’s Catherine O’Mara have engaged with the ABMS to work towards reform in MOC.
 A joint summit resulted in an acknowledgement that “In recent years, physicians have grown increasingly concerned with the costs, variation, and relevance of the MOC programs established by ABMS and its member boards.
 Physicians have increasingly felt threatened by the high-stakes exam and feel that MOC has incorrectly become a de facto requirement for licensure, credentialing, and reimbursement.”

 In recognition of this fact, the AMA and ABMS collaboratively developed the Continuing Board Certification: Vision for the Future initiative.
 This initiative is an effort that brings together multiple stakeholders to envision a system of MOC that is responsive to the needs of those who rely on it and that is relevant, meaningful and of value to physicians.
 Nevada Physicians are encouraged to provide feedback directly at www.visioninitiative.org or through NSMA at [email protected]